scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

 years, and for playing such an integral part in establishing this event.

-What started as a small, informal meeting has now become a world-wide series of conferences, with third EuroSciPy held at the Ecole Normale Supérieure in Paris from July 8th to the 11th as well as the second SciPy India in Hyderabad, Andra Pradesh from SciPy.in 2010, December 13th to 18th.
+What started as a small, informal meeting has now become a world-wide series of conferences, with the third EuroSciPy held at the Ecole Normale Supérieure in Paris from July 8th to the 11th as well as the second SciPy India in Hyderabad, Andra Pradesh from December 13th to 18th.

 This is the third publication of a SciPy conference proceedings.